How to correctly set environment variables in Next.js

 Since environment variables are read once when the server starts, you need to restart the server to take the changes into account, simply press CTRL+C, answer by Y, and then start again the server with npm run dev.
 Also note that if you change the variable in runtime, this will not take effect until the next restart of the server.

-If you would like to read JSON objects from environment variables, use JSON.parse to transform the JSON into a JavaScript object and then manipulate it easily with JavaScript API like Array.prototype.reduce or Array.prototype.map methods, here is my link for more details about JSON and JavaScript objects
+If you would like to read JSON objects from environment variables, use JSON.parse to transform the JSON into a JavaScript object and then manipulate it easily with JavaScript API like Array.prototype.reduce or Array.prototype.map methods.

 On Static Generation with next.config.js